 - Am I looking at possible asset liquidation or a complete selling off of my business in the next 10 years?

-You may be a fit for the C Corp if you answer “yes” to these questions:
+You may be a fit for a C Corp if you answer “yes” to these questions:

-- Would I like to sell shares of my business in the future?
+- Would I like to sell shares of my business now or in the future?

 - Am I looking to grow my business to include more than 100 shareholders?

 - Am I interested in investments from angel investors?

 - Am I a high rate taxpayer who may benefit from lower corporate income tax rates?